ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/detailed_behavior_tree_walkthrough.md

 Upon `SUCCESS` of any of the four children of the parent `RoundRobin`, the robot will attempt to renavigate in the `Navigation` subtree.
 If this renavigation was not successful, the next child of the `RoundRobin` will be ticked.

-For example, let’s say the robot is stuck and the `Navigation` subtree returns `FAILURE`:
+For example, let's say the robot is stuck and the `Navigation` subtree returns `FAILURE`:
-(for the sake of this example, let’s assume that the goal is never updated).
+(for the sake of this example, let's assume that the goal is never updated).

 1. The Costmap clearing sequence in the `Recovery` subtree is attempted, and returns `SUCCESS`.
 The robot now moves to `Navigation` subtree again
-2. Let’s assume that clearing both costmaps was not sufficient, and the `Navigation` subtree returns `FAILURE` once again.
+2. Let's assume that clearing both costmaps was not sufficient, and the `Navigation` subtree returns `FAILURE` once again.
 The robot now ticks the `Recovery` subtree
 3. In the `Recovery` subtree, the `Spin` action will be ticked.
-If this returns `SUCCESS`, then the robot will return to the main `Navigation` subtree *BUT* let’s assume that the `Spin` action returns `FAILURE`.
+If this returns `SUCCESS`, then the robot will return to the main `Navigation` subtree *BUT* let's assume that the `Spin` action returns `FAILURE`.
 In this case, the tree will *remain* in the `Recovery` subtree
-4. Let’s say the next action, `Wait` returns `SUCCESS`.
+4. Let's say the next action, `Wait` returns `SUCCESS`.
 The robot will then move on to the `Navigation` subtree
 5. Assume  the `Navigation` subtree returns `FAILURE` (clearing the costmaps, attempting a spin, and waiting were *still* not sufficient to recover the system).
 The robot will move onto the `Recovery` subtree and attempt the `BackUp` action.
-Let’s say that the robot attempts the `BackUp` action and was able to successfully complete the action.
+Let's say that the robot attempts the `BackUp` action and was able to successfully complete the action.
 The `BackUp` action node returns `SUCCESS` and so now we move on to the Navigation subtree again.
-6. In this hypothetical scenario, let’s assume that the `BackUp` action allowed the robot to successfully navigate in the `Navigation` subtree, and the robot reaches the goal.
+6. In this hypothetical scenario, let's assume that the `BackUp` action allowed the robot to successfully navigate in the `Navigation` subtree, and the robot reaches the goal.
 In this case, the overall BT will still return `SUCCESS`.

 If the `BackUp` action was not sufficient enough to allow the robot to become un-stuck, the above logic will go on indefinitely until the `number_of_retries` in the parent of the `Navigate` subtree and `Recovery` subtree is exceeded, or if all the system-wide recoveries in the `Recovery` subtree return `FAILURE` (this is unlikely, and likely points to some other system failure).